 MTSU cheerleaders pose with golf coach Whit Turnbow, front right, and his daughter, Reagan, today during the university’s historic first day as a member of Conference USA.
 The citywide event was headquartered at Sam’s All American Sport’s Grill at the Stones River Mall.
 (MTSU photo by News and Media Relations)MTSU Blue Raiders Blaine Sidders, left, and Cody Clark sign a MTSU Football poster for a young fan today while celebrating the first-day Conference USA “Paint the Town Blue” event at the Chik-fil-A restaurant on Old Fort Parkway.
 (MTSU photo by Darby Campbell)

-You can find more coverage of “Paint the Town Blue” here.
 You also can watch a video from the day’s events as well as one from last fall’s official C-USA announcement below.